What Is Cord Blood?

 - red blood cells

 Stem cells are an important treatment for many diseases, including cancer, blood disorders, and genetic and metabolic diseases.
 For many patients, umbilical cord stem cells are life-saving.

 Usually, the umbilical cord and placenta are discarded after birth.
 If a mother chooses to have her cord blood collected, the health care team will do so after the baby is born.
 With a sterile needle, they'll draw the blood from the umbilical vessels into a collection bag.
 The blood is packaged and sent to a cord blood bank for long-term storage.

 How Is Cord Blood Stored?

 The two types of banks that store cord blood are:

 - Public banks: These process and store umbilical cord blood donations for public use or for research.
 Once donated, it's unlikely that the cord blood will be available for future private use.
-There are no storage fees.
+There are no storage fees, but there might be a hospital fee for collection.
 Mothers donate their baby's cord blood to public banks to help other people.

 - Private banks: These store cord blood for personal use by the family.
 The cost for long-term storage can be high.

 Is Cord Blood Banking Right for Me?

 If you're thinking about banking your newborn's cord blood, talk about your options with your health care provider.
 Your provider can discuss the advantages and disadvantages of public and private cord blood banking.